nikitaDanilenko/foodie/Readme.md

 1. Make sure that all necessary environment variables are set in `deployment.env`, and these variables contain the desired deployment values.
 1. Run `docker compose up` (possibly with `sudo`).
+   If you want to deploy a specific version, update the image from `latest` to the desired tag in the `docker-compose.yml`.
 1. If this is the first deployment, connect to a bash in the Docker `db` container, and perform the database setup steps described above.